Easy Gluten Free Corn Soufflé

 Instructions

-- Pre-heat oven to 350°F. Grease an 11 by 7-inch baking dish with butter or a non-stick cooking spray.
+- Pre-heat oven to 350°F. Grease a baking dish with butter or a non-stick cooking spray.

 - Combine the creamed corn, sour cream and eggs in a large bowl and stir until mixed well.
-Add the thawed frozen corn and cornbread mix and stir.
+Add the thawed frozen corn, cornbread mix, and salt and stir.
 Finally, add the melted butter and stir until well combined.

 - Pour mixture into the prepared baking dish and top with sliced jalapeños and sprinkle cheese over top.